yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/layout.md

 The default layout type is NONE after adding the Layout component.
 It indicates that the container won't change size and location of the sub-object.
 When the user places sub-object manually, the container will take the minimum rectangular region that can contain all the sub-objects as its own size.

-You can switch the layout container type by altering `Layout Type` in **attribute inspector**, all the layout types currently only support `Auto Resize` of the container itself.
+You can switch the layout container type by altering `Layout Type` in **Inspector**, all the layout types currently only support `Auto Resize` of the container itself.

 ---